Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Methods

 \subsection{Attention gates}

-\figureref{fig:agsono} shows the architecture of the gated \ac{CNN}, including the location of the attention gates. \figureref{fig:ag} shows the employed attention gates.
+Figure~\ref{fig:agsono} shows the architecture of the gated \ac{CNN}, including the location of the attention gates.
+Figure~\ref{fig:ag} shows the employed attention gates.
 Each attention gate provides a saliency map through its attention map, and the attention maps can also be combined into a single saliency map through the use of Grad-CAM.
-Each channel from the \acp{LSFM} on \figureref{fig:agsono} is considered as one of the $k$ channels from \equationref{eq:dcam}.
-The output from CNN Block 3 in \figureref{fig:agsono} is directed to the attention gates before being called LSFM3, so that the gradient calculation from \equationref{eq:dcam} is influenced by LSFM3 in only one of the three \ac{CNN} branches.
+Each channel from the \acp{LSFM} on Figure~\ref{fig:agsono} is considered as one of the $k$ channels from Equation~\ref{eq:gradcam_general}.
+The output from CNN Block 3 in Figure~\ref{fig:agsono} is directed to the attention gates before being called LSFM3 so that the gradient calculation from Equation~\ref{eq:gradcam_general} is influenced by LSFM3 in only one of the three \ac{CNN} branches.